Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 #### Running with all checks enabled

-To run with all checks, remove the `--disable=...` flag from the command:
+To run with all checks, remove the `--disable=...` and `--const-naming-style=any` flags from the command:

 ```shell
 python -m pylint file1.py file2.py